Amirthaganesh7521/CyberSecurity_Lab_Setup/README.md

 # CyberSecurity_Lab_Setup
-**This Repository provides a  simulated environments for both Red Team (offensive) and Blue Team (defensive) activities.
+**This Repository provides a secure and  simulated environments for both Red Team (offensive) and Blue Team (defensive) activities.
 It enables safe, hands-on practice in ethical hacking, threat detection, incident response, vulnerability assessment, and system defense within a controlled environment.**

 **Here, the high level simulated  lab setup Architecture**